 How to Manage Acne?

 If you are using creams, gels or lotions, it is important to cover the entire affected area (don’t just spot-treat), as the medication may help prevent new pimples from forming.
-It is also important to follow the instructions for applying these treatments, since using too much of the product will not help your skin get better faster and may lead to irritation.
+It is also important to follow the instructions for applying these treatments, since using too much of the products will not help your skin get better faster, rather may lead to irritation.

 Dryness Of Skin

-Stratum corneum is 1mm thick, after absorbing water it becomes 3mm thick.
+The outermost layer of the skin is called stratum corneum.
+The Stratum corneum is 1mm thick, after absorbing water it becomes 3mm thick.
 Stratum corneum holds 5 to 6 times water.
-Water loss from the skin is from dermis to blood to epidermis by osmotic pressure.
+Water loss from the skin is from the dermis to blood to the epidermis by osmotic pressure.

 Factors for skin dryness